 Process automation and optimization No particular focus and documentation

-Testers and engineers receive continuous feedback from one another Product features that emerge are difficult to manage
+Testers and engineers continuously exchange feedback Merged product features are difficult to manage

 Structured product delivery The adoption of this model is rather challenging